danbugs/dancing_web/README.md

   - An HTTP Server (e.g., I'm using Python's `http.server` module).

 - Now, do the following:
+  - at the root of the project, run `emmake make` to compile the side module,
-  - copy the build folder to the example folder,
+  - copy the dcw_latest folder from the root of the project to inside the example folder,
-  - run `emmake make` to compile, and
+  - run `emmake make` from inside the example folder to compile the main module, and
-  - `python3 -m http.server` to run.
+  - run `python3 -m http.server` to start the application.

 To view it, navigate to `http://localhost:8000/` on a browser.